aleeeem/projects/README.md

-# Personal projects

-This github page will content my personal projects.
-The first one is a **numerical resolution of polynomial equations**, that has been developed with the cooperation of Riccardo Moraschi and Paola Plebani.
-[Here](docs/CONTRIBUTING.md) the explation and [here](docs/CONTRIBUTING.md) the code.

-_Alessandro M._
+# Evaluate all the real zeros of a given polinomial equation with real coefficients
+_Alessandro Maggioni, Riccardo Moraschi, Paola Plebani_